a-hansen/aon/README.md

 Overview
 --------

-Aon is a JSON-like encoding that is more compact, supports more data types, and preserves the order of object members.
+Aon is another object notation like JSON but is more compact, supports more data types, and preserves the order of object members.
+Unlike most other binary JSON schemes, this doesn't encode the lengths of objects or lists making it stream friendly.

 #### Compact
 Borrows techniques from MsgPack and UBJSON to create a hybrid binary encoding.

 #### More Data Types
-Big decimal, Big integer, binary, boolean, double, float, int, list, long, null, object and string.
+Big decimal, Big integer, binary, boolean, double, float, list, long, null, object, string and many flavors of signed and unsigned integers.

 #### Ordered Objects
 Order matters when displaying objects on user interfaces such as property sheets.
+It's called object notation after all, not map or dictionary.

 Comparisons to Other Formats
 ----------------------------